sebastian-meckovski/Greenspark-Cards/README.md

 ### `npm run test:e2e`

 Launches the test runner in the terminal and executes a number of end-to-end tests.
-Tests are written in [Cypress](https://www.cypress.io/)
+Tests are written in [Cypress](https://www.cypress.io/).
+Make sure you are running the application locally on
+[http://localhost:3000](http://localhost:3000) before initiating the test runner.

 ### `npm run build`